warfroggyCA/clash-intelligence-dashboard/docs/user-guide.md

 - **Copy roster JSON** – Copies a structured snapshot (clan info, member stats, hero levels) for quick sharing.
 - **Copy snapshot summary** – Generates a Markdown digest including war results and capital raids for Discord or email posts.
 - **Download JSON/CSV** – Export the latest snapshot or war log to a file for deeper analysis.
-- **Generate insights summary** – Forces a fresh AI write-up when prepping leadership briefings.
+- **Generate insights summary** – Forces a fresh automated write-up when prepping leadership briefings.
 - **CLI fallback** – If web triggers fail, run `npm run ingest:run #CLANTAG` from the project root to pull data manually (leaders only).

 Keep these appendices handy if you need to explain the system to technical teammates or perform advanced maintenance.